The Jumanji story receives a technological update, in various ways. You’d enjoy this light-hearted sequel if you’re into open-world survival gaming.

 Jumanji: Welcome to the Jungle Synopsis

-I browsed through a couple of reviews for Jumanji: Welcome to the Jungle prior to watching it, and interestingly, none were too enthusiastic.
+I browsed through a couple of reviews for Jumanji: Welcome to the Jungle prior to watching, and interestingly, none were too enthusiastic.

-Criticisms thrown include lame dialogue, flat acting, annoying stereotypes, etc. I wouldn’t say these are completely untrue.
-But made the movie wearisome?
+Criticisms rained include lame dialogue, flat acting, annoying stereotypes, etc. I wouldn’t say these are completely untrue, but made the movie wearisome?
 Unwatchable?
 It didn’t feel that way to me.
 Not at all.